micmejia/bible-dump/NKJV/Numbers/Num 14.md

 And now, I pray, let the power of my Lord be great, just as You have spoken, saying,

 ###### 18
-'The Lord is longsuffering and abundant in mercy, forgiving iniquity and transgression; but He by no means clears _the guilty,_ visiting the iniquity of the fathers on the children to the third and fourth _generation._'
+'The Lord is longsuffering and abundant in mercy, forgiving iniquity and transgression; but He by no means clears the guilty, visiting the iniquity of the fathers on the children to the third and fourth generation.'

 ###### 19
 Pardon the iniquity of this people, I pray, according to the greatness of Your mercy, just as You have forgiven this people, from Egypt even until now."